 We are already at the end of April and here in Georgia, spring is well on it’s way.
 Of course, depending on where you live, you may just now be getting out into the garden to start your spring garden chores.
 The work you do BEFORE summer gets here, could ensure your garden’s success this season.
 Planning ahead, being patient, and keeping a watchful eye out will help ensure that you have a wonderful harvest come July!
-Here are just a few of the garden chores that you should tackle in spring to ensure that you have plenty of produce to harvest this summer.
-I would love it if you would link up your own garden posts to highlight what is going on in your own garden this year!
-Scroll to the bottom of the post and come share your garden tips, crafts, updates, frustrations, etc!
+Here are just a few of the spring garden chores that you should tackle to ensure that you have plenty of produce to harvest this summer.
+Check out my garden markers craft to keep track of all the plants you are putting in!

-1. Clear out debris: Tackle those old plants you never got around to pulling out.
+Tackle those old plants you never got around to pulling out.
 Remove pine cones and sticks that may have fallen during the winter.
 Read my post on creative ways to use pine cones if you have a lot of them.
 Make sure no stray rocks have turned up the will get in the way during planting.
 You can get a long handled steel tiller to make the job easier.

-4. Inspect your tools.
 Make sure your tools aren’t rusty, your hose doesn’t have holes and your basket handles are firmly attached to your basket.
 Having your produce fall all over the ground because the basket breaks is not fun.
 Check out my list of essential gardening supplies and make sure you have everything on hand.

 Plant seeds and seedlings once threat of frost is over.

 Once you have your spring garden chores finished, you can go ahead and plant your seeds.
 Make sure you read the package directions for exact timing, placement, and growing needs since all plants are different.
 Check out my seed starting tips for a few ideas on how to get started.